pivotal/docs-tap/tas-migration/buildpacks/nodejs.hbs.md

 ## <a id="npm-config"></a> Provide npm configuration files

-The following table compares how to provide npm configuration files for Tanzu Application Service and Tanzu Application Platform.
+The following table compares how to provide npm configuration files in Tanzu Application Service and Tanzu Application Platform.

 | Feature                                      | Tanzu Application Service | Tanzu Application Platform                        |